yassineidrissi/Mini_Moulinette_C02/README.md

 can find all the results and error/failure messages.
 You can also see your results in tests directory.

-The script will compil your files with your C02, so you must have your Makefile up to date.
+The script will compil your files with your C02.

 :warning:All the tests made are not the official tests:warning: